Jm1622/NetworkingFTP/README.md

 # NetworkingFTP
-A networking project by Jeremy Martin and Jacob Cassity It is a basic FTP server, it mostly functions.
-One existing issue is that it wil lsometimes freeze on certain files.
+A networking project by Jeremy Martin and Jacob Cassity A FTP server implemented in python.
+There is a known issue where it will get caught while transferring a file and never complete, but in most cases it will work correctly.